WASIF-KH4N/WASIF-KH4N/README.md

 <!-- End here -->
   <div align="center">
     <p>
     &nbsp; &nbsp;I am a Computer Science undergraduate with a strong interest in Software Quality Assurance.
-I have a solid understanding of manual testing, SDLC, and STLC, along with basic hands-on experience in API testing using Postman, database testing using SQL, performance testing using JMeter and basic automation testing using Python with Selenium.
+I have a solid understanding of manual testing, SDLC, and STLC, along with basic hands-on experience in API testing using Postman, performance testing using JMeter and basic automation testing using Python with Selenium.
 I am passionate about identifying defects, improving software quality, and ensuring reliable user experiences.
 I enjoy learning new tools and technologies and actively building my automation testing skills to strengthen my capabilities.
 Currently, I am currently focused on enhancing my expertise in automation testing using Python and Selenium.
     </p>

 <br />